 Norman is a larger medium-sized city located in the state of Oklahoma.
 With a population of 124,880 people and 27 constituent neighborhoods, Norman is the third largest community in Oklahoma.

 Norman real estate is some of the most expensive in Oklahoma, although Norman house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, Norman isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Norman are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Norman is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Norman is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Norman who work in office and administrative support (11.62%), management occupations (11.08%), and teaching (10.12%).

 Also of interest is that Norman has more people living here who work in computers and math than 95% of the places in the US.